To organise books and resources in the Library, we use Dewey decimal classification or Universal Decimal Classification (UDC).

-That broad subject area can then be broken down into narrower subject branches, which would be represented by the shelf numbers D 574.1, D 574.2, and so on until D 574.9.
+That broad subject area can then be broken down into narrower subject branches.
+These would be represented by the shelf numbers D 574.1, D 574.2, and so on until D 574.9.

-The longer the number after the decimal point, therefore, the more narrow the subject area it represents.
+The longer the number after the decimal point, the more narrow the subject area it represents.

-Our children's books have a letter 'J' (for 'junior') before their Dewey number.
+Our children's books have the letter 'J' (for 'junior') before their Dewey number.